The-NinToaster/The-NinToaster/README.md

 </p>

 <p align="center">
   Hi, I'm Nikki.
 I play stupid games and win stupid prizes.
-  Haven't been adding much lately, working full time kinda does that to a mf
+I got laid off a few months ago, but i get to do more dumb things again with more time in my hands.
  </p>
 <p align="center">Play Shin Megami Tensei IV Apocalypse for the Green Ghost and his stupid brother</p>